 If you and your workers both pay the minimum contribution based on their qualifying earnings, you won’t be affected by this limit.

-In April 2017 the limit will be removed completely.
+From 1 April 2017 the limit will be removed completely.
 So when the time comes for minimum contributions to go up, there’ll be no restrictions on how much can go into a worker’s NEST pot.
+However members may pay additional tax on contributions that go over the annual allowance set by the government.
+Most members won’t go over this amount.

-Find out more about the annual contribution limit in our help centre
+Find out more about the government’s annual allowance on pension contributions

 Working out minimum contributions